qmk/qmk_kernel_module/readme.md

 ### Building

+You'll need the Raspberry Pi kernel headers installed, along with the basic tools for building, and some tools for testing:

+    sudo apt install raspberrypi-kernel-headers git bc bison flex libssl-dev evtest input-utils

     make            # builds the kernel module
     make load       # builds and loads the kernel module make unload     # unloads the kernel module